-Out of the over 3 billion base pairs of the human genome, 97 to 99% are identical among any given two individuals.
+Out of the over 3 billion base pairs of the human genome, 97 to 99% are identical among any two given individuals.
 Therefore, the fundamental processes of food metabolism in every human body are pretty much the same.
-This is why some general practices such as eating healthy and staying active are beneficial to everyone.
+This is why some general practices, such as eating healthy and staying active, are beneficial to everyone.
 However, the 1 to 3% genome difference among human individuals makes us respond differently to different types of food.
+For example, the genetic makeup of descendants of hunting tribes are more compatible with high-protein diets while descendants of farming tribes can better handle high-carbohydrate.
 This is why personalized diets are necessary.

-Nowadays, food is in constant surplus; yet our genes remain largely the same as our ancestors’.
-A mismatch between gene and diet choice would inevitably lead to detrimental effects on our health.
-Accumulation of such detrimental effects will eventually manifest as chronic diseases such as cardiovascular disease, diabetes, cancer, obesity, autoimmune diseases, rheumatoid arthritis, asthma and depression.
+A mismatch between genes and diet would inevitably lead to detrimental effects on our health.
+Accumulation of such detrimental effects eventually manifest as chronic diseases such as cardiovascular disease, diabetes, cancer, obesity, autoimmune diseases, rheumatoid arthritis, asthma and depression.

-There have been several major dietary transitions in the history of human evolution.
-Each time, human genes were subject to natural selection to better suit the foods available for survival.
+The genetic variations responsible for food metabolism are the result of millions of years of evolution during which there have been several major dietary transitions.
+During each transition, human genes were subject to natural selection to better suit the foods available for survival.

-About 2.5 million years ago, our human ancestors began to use stone tools which led to increased hunting and meat consumption.
-During these hunter-gatherer years, food resources were limited and the human genome developed so-called “thrifty genes” that promote more efficient food utilization, fat deposition, and rapid weight gain during times of food surplus to give their carriers a higher chance of survival during food shortages.
+About 2.5 million years ago, our human ancestors began to use stone tools, which led to increased hunting and meat consumption.
+During these hunter-gatherer years, food resources were limited and the human genome developed so-called “thrifty genes.”
+These genes promoted more efficient food utilization, fat deposition, and rapid weight gain during times of food surplus in order to give carriers a higher chance of survival during food shortage.

 Around 100 to 200 thousand years ago, modern humans began to domesticate plants and animals.
-As a result, diets shifted to a few main domesticated plants and animals.
+As a result, diets became comprised mostly of a few main domesticated plants and animals.
 This transition made food more available but nutrient sources less diverse.
-The kinds of plants and animals being cultivated varied by region.
-In response, genetic variations that suited regional diets were preferentially selected.
+Plants and animals cultivated varied by region and, in response, genetic variations that suited regional diets were preferentially selected.

-Regardless of these diet changes, the human genome has remained almost the same over the last 100 years.
-The 200 or so “thrifty genes” that used to be advantageous in the hunter-gatherer era have become incompatible with modern diets, causing the “disease of civilization” — chronic conditions including obesity, diabetes, cardiovascular disease, metabolic syndrome, cancer, autoimmune diseases, rheumatoid arthritis, asthma and depression.
-Mismatched genes and diet choice will inevitably lead to detrimental effects to our health.
-Accumulation of such detrimental effects will eventually lead to chronic diseases mentioned above.
+Regardless of these dietary changes, the human genome has remained almost the same over the last 100 years.
+The 200 or so “thrifty genes” that used to be advantageous in the hunter-gatherer era have become incompatible with modern diets, causing the “diseases of civilization” — chronic conditions including obesity, diabetes, cardiovascular disease, metabolic syndrome, cancer, autoimmune diseases, rheumatoid arthritis, asthma and depression.

-Equipped with the latest advances in nutrigenetics and nutrigenomics, scientists at GB HealthWatch are working diligently on gene-nutrition-disease interactions.
-Our goal is to develop personalized gene-based diets and fitness programs to combat overweight, obesity and “diseases of civilization” for people of any genetic makeup.
+Equipped with the latest advances in nutrigenetics and nutrigenomics, scientists at GB HealthWatch are working diligently to better understand gene-nutrition-disease interactions.
+Our goal is to develop personalized, gene-based diets and fitness programs to combat overweight, obesity and said “diseases of civilization” for people of any genetic makeup.